For most nature lovers based in Montenegro, Serbia or south Dalmatia, first contact with a “real mountain” happened most probably on Durmitor.

 Close to the southern edge of the massif are located some of the most remarkable peaks of Durmitor: Prutaš, Šareni pasovi and Sedlena Greda.
 Their extraordinary form is the impressive legacy of the last ice age that shows the deep impact Pleistocene glaciers had on the Dinaric karst landscape.

-To the east comes the wide plateau of Šljeme, second highest peak of Durmitor.
+To the east comes the wide plateau of Šljeme, third highest peak of Durmitor.
 In the central part are situated: Terzin and Minin Bogaz, Bandijerna and Zupci.
 Finally, Savin Kuk, Veliki and Mali Medjed and Crvena Greda spread around and above The Black Lake.

 Across the valley of Žabljak, Durmitors neighbour to the east is vast Sinjajevina while on its western edge lies Piva region.
 Durmitor and Sinjajevina together build the widest high plateau in Montenegro, stretching around 60km from Tara river canyon on the east, to Piva canyon on the west.